iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> Worst experience with an app.
+Only downloaded it because their junk website kept crashing and giving errors.
+The app does the same.
+Absolutely infuriating when you're sick and just trying to get an appointment going.
+Garbage.<br> :date: __2021-04-17 02:43:20__

+> This is a ripoff.
+They literally just take money from you without even trying to help.
+This is a freaking joke.
+I want my money back<br> :date: __2021-04-16 16:46:49__

+> A Warning: This app is a scam.
+The doctor the app paired me with took my $40 co-pay and in the middle of me telling her my symptoms cut me off and told me she wasn't comfortable treating a mild case of nausea.
+All I wanted was for her to prescribe something to counter the nausea.
+This "doctor" had already decided before I ever spoke to her that she wasn't going to treat me.
+She said she absolutely refused to treat me.
+Just a warning.
+They will take your money but they may refuse to treat you.<br> :date: __2021-04-14 22:11:00__

+> I'm uninstalling this app.
+The doctors on here treat me suspiciously most of the time and tell me to suck it up and deal.
+Then I still get charge the same for receiving no help at all.
+The therapy on here is a joke, too.
+Horrible app.
+Find a different one if you can.<br> :date: __2021-04-13 16:43:48__

 > Had to restset damn password several times.
 Link will take to site to change password and once you change damn app still say invalid.
 Plus never can get a person on phone.
 I am in pain and will just take my chances at ER.
 Plus no area to key in your insurance information<br> :date: __2021-04-03 20:06:43__